daironreijna/Password-Generator/README.md

 2. Click the "Generate Password" button.
 3. Follow the prompts to select password criteria:
    - Length of password (between 8 and 128 characters).
-   - Character types (Lowercase, Uppercase, Numeric, Special characters).
+   - Character types (Uppercase, Numeric, Special characters).
+Lowercase is set as standard input.
 4. Once all prompts are answered, the generated password will be displayed on the page.

 ## Features